 Chapter 17: Constructive Empowerment

-Here we explore the concept of gentle leadership that empowers and inspires, facilitating decision-making and coordinating action without dominating a community or organization.
-And, a systematic process is offered for transforming conflict to allow productive working relationships.
+Constructive action and personal empowerment will not be possible in a vacuum.
+We live in society and cannot act effectively as ‘lone rangers’.
+Here we further explore the concept of a gentle leadership that empowers and inspires, facilitating decision-making and coordinating action without forceful domination of a community or organization.
+And, a systematic process is offered for transforming conflict to support productive working relationships.

-Practical methods are outlined here for planning, problem-solving, and organization-building while transcending personal differences.
-This will include procedural tools and practices that can encourage personal empowerment, inspire proactive leadership, and energize communities.
-A reference list of available resources will be made available.
+Further guidelines are provided for working in groups and managing projects.
+Practical methods are outlined for planning, problem-solving, and organization-building while transcending personal differences.
+This will include procedural tools and practices that can smooth collaboration, encourage personal empowerment, inspire proactive leadership, and energize communities.
+A reference list of accessible resources will be made available.

 Appendix 1: Bibliography

-A list of books and publications of interest to the practical-minded.
+A list of books and publications of interest to the practical-minded and organized according to the chapters of the book.
 This will include a wide range of topics and perspectives.